-Lying within Arusha National Park, Mount Meru is a delightful but deceptive peak, the “short, sharp shock” of Africa’s epic mountains.
+Lying within Arusha National Park, Mount Meru is a delightful but deceptive peak, the “short, sharp shock” of the epic mountains in Africa.

 From a gentle lowland stroll with giraffe, buffalo and baboons on the path, it transforms into an unrelentingly steep slog to the top.
 An exposed route along a narrow ridge leads to the dramatic crater rim where the rugged outline of Meru's summit appears above you and the perfectly cylindrical Ash Cone below, an intriguing volcanic peak within Meru’s own horseshoe crater.

 The summit reveals the silhouette of Kilimanjaro, majestic and commanding, and the plains of the Serengeti in the distance.

 Mount Meru lies within Arusha National Park © LMspencer/Shutterstock

 Trek duration: nine to ten days

 Africa’s answer to the Grand Canyon, the Simien Mountains are home to Ras Dashen, Ethiopia’s highest peak and one of the most striking mountains in Africa.
 The walk in to Ras Dashen is extraordinarily beautiful.

 Described by Homer as "chess pieces of the Gods", the Simiens are a vast cauldron of rock spires, precipices and gorges, deep ravines and soaring mountains.
 Weird and wonderful resident wildlife includes rare Gelada monkeys with manes like lions, the elusive goat-like Walia Ibex and the Ethiopian wolf that resembles a fox.

 But climbing the mountain itself is torturous, with tough rocky terrain, false peaks and a summit-day ascent of 1200m that’s best left to fit and determined peak-baggers.